web-goddess/MUGicalNode/README.md

 First create the layer for your dependencies.
 Run `npm run build` which will reinstall any missing dependencies and create a zip file called `mugicalnode-layer.zip`.
 In the AWS console go to Lambda and then click the Layers option.
 Create a new layer `MugicalNodeDependencies` with the runtime `Node.js 8.10`.
 Click the option to upload the zip you just created and save the layer.

 Next create the lambda functions.
 You can just use the "Author from scratch" option for each one and paste in the relevant function.
 The runtime should be `Node.js 8.10`.
 The name of each lambda needs to match the name of a folder within `src`.
-I recommend setting the timeout to 3 minutes.
+I recommend setting the timeout to 30 seconds for each.

 I recommend setting up a new execution role.
 You'll need to make sure this role has access to CloudWatch Logs, S3, SQS, Systems Manager parameters (getParameter, get Parameters, and putParameter), and the relevant DynamoDB tables.
 (See below.)